RichDonnellan/yahtzee/README.md

 ## How to Play
 Player(s) will take turns interacting with the dice and score card areas.
 To roll the dice, click the *Roll Dice* button.
 After each roll, decide which dice to use to score by clicking on them.
 When ready, select the appropriate category in the score card to populate your score.

-Ready to play?
-Visit [richdonnellan.com/yahtzee](http://www.richdonnellan.com/yahtzee/) to get started!
-Have fun!
+Ready to [play everyone's favorite dice game?](https://richdonnellan.github.io/yahtzee/) Have fun!

 ## Scoring